-Even though the story of deaf, dumb and blind boy who “played a mean pinball” didn’t make much sense, Pete Townshend’s songs were tuneful and incredibly pleasing.
+Even though the story of deaf, dumb and blind boy who “played a mean pinball” was a bit outlandish, Pete Townshend’s songs were tuneful and incredibly pleasing.
 No opera.
-The passage, “See me, feel me, touch me, heal me,” deployed in “Pinball Wizard” and throughout the album, was, at the time…heavy, man.
+The passage, “See me, feel me, touch me, heal me,” was deployed throughout the album, was, at the time…heavy, man.

 11. “Levon” – Elton John

 Bernie Taupin’s lyrics: He was born a pauper to a pawn on Christmas Day/When the New York Times said God was dead and the war’s begun/Alvin Tostig had a son today.
 Was the son, Levon, named for Levon Helm of The Band fame?
 Who knows.
 What I know is that “Levon” is the finest song from perhaps the most prolific recording artist in the rock era.

 10. “I Want To Hold Your Hand” – The Beatles

 That Beatles album pictured above, and its most enduring cut, “I Want To Hold Your Hand,” changed my life.
 I grew my hair and had my own Cavern Club in the family garage.
 The early Beatles were heavily influenced by skiffle, a buzz-saw, fast-paced style of music…and we were all ready to dance joyfully.
 It was the one and only time I danced with my parents.